worbli/marketinigWepApp/markdown/en/team.md

 _**David Packham**_
 _(EOS & Board Advisor)_

-David Packham has over 20 years experience in banking, asset management, and FinTech, working for Credit Suisse and Goldman Sachs.
+David Packham has over 20 years of experience in banking, asset management, and FinTech, working for Credit Suisse and Goldman Sachs.
 He’s the co-founder of EOS42, a top 10 Block Producer on EOSIO mainnet.
 David has an MSc from City University in London, a Hyperledger Developer and Blockchain Strategy qualification from the University of Oxford.
 He is also the co-founder of Chintai, a token leasing delegation market dApp for WORBLI and EOSIO.

 _**0rigin**_

-The founder of 0rigin, Daryn Soards is an expert in economic modeling, and is relied upon regularly as a strategic consultant.
+The founder of 0rigin, Daryn Soards is an expert in economic modeling and is relied upon regularly as a strategic consultant.
 0rigin is a full-service principal finance business operating in digital assets.
-Its investments, strategies and products centre around its core belief in the evolution of ultra-low friction, inclusive and democratic pillars that will form the foundations of a new era in finance and commerce.
+Its investments, strategies and products center around its core belief in the evolution of ultra-low friction, inclusive and democratic pillars that will form the foundations of a new era in finance and commerce.
 Their team has extensive experience across multiple asset classes and industries.
-It uses this depth and breadth to optimise financial models, mitigate risk and form strategic partnerships within the digital world.
+It uses this depth and breadth to optimize financial models, mitigate risk and form strategic partnerships within the digital world.
 The 0rigin strategy to broaden the capital base of the blockchain asset class forms a core component of the paradigm shift in the global financial architecture.